 The underwriters and their respective affiliates are full service financial institutions engaged in various activities, which may include securities trading, commercial and investment banking, financial advisory, investment management, investment research, principal investment, hedging, financing and brokerage activities.
 In the ordinary course of business, the underwriters and their respective affiliates have from time to time performed and may in the future perform various financial advisory, commercial banking, investment banking, asset leasing and treasury services for us and our affiliates, for which they received, or will continue to receive, customary fees or compensation.
-In particular, affiliates of certain of the underwriters are lenders under our \$2.50 billion revolving credit facility and, accordingly, will receive a portion of the net proceeds of this offering through our repayment of borrowings under such facility.
+In particular, certain of the underwriters or their affiliates may own a portion of the 2021 Notes, which ETP intends to redeem with net proceeds of this offering, in which case such underwriters or their affiliates would receive a portion of the net proceeds from this offering.
+In addition, affiliates of each of the underwriters are lenders under our \$2.50 billion revolving credit facility and, accordingly, will receive a portion of the net proceeds of this offering through our repayment of borrowings under such facility.
+Finally, the trustee under the indentures for the notes is an affiliate of U.S. Bancorp Investments, Inc., one of the underwriters.